Lake Winnisquam & WOW Rail Trails, NH

 As a family we enjoyed a fun out-and-back ride of this combined route, and would recommend it even more when combining with a visit to the beaches, the ice cream shop in Laconia or the miniature golf course located half a mile from the South end of the trail.

 We've identified the best trail parking on our maps as usual.
 The South end has only three spots plus an ADA accessible space, whereas the North end at Lakeport has a ton of parking near the Lake Opechee Inn and Spa.
-More parking is available in marked spaces at Belmont and Bartlet beaches (only park in rail trail identified spots).
+More parking is available in marked spaces at Belmont and Bartlett beaches (only park in rail trail identified spots).
 Parking around Laconia station is limited to two hours, but some neighborhood streets a little further out have no such restrictions.

 Plans are under development to add more rail-with-trail heading Southwest towards Tilton where you can pick up the Winnipesaukee River Trail.
 There are also further plans to extend the WOW trail North to Wiers Beach and Lake Winnipesaukee.
 We've provided a link to these organizations below if you want to learn how you can help with the expansions.